Kenneth Walker III practices in pads, giving Seahawks healthy running back rotation

 Kenneth Walker III took part fully in Wednesday’s padded practice — his first time in pads since the end of last season — and said he feels on track to be ready for the start of the regular season Sept.
 10 after having missed much of the early part of camp while dealing with a groin injury.

-“It’s good to be back on the field,’’ said Walker.
+“It’s good to be back on the field,’’ Walker said.
 “Being out here today was my first time with the pads on, so it was good to get the feel of it before we start the regular season.”

-Walker was sidelined following the first day of camp on July 26.
-He returned to doing some on-field stuff last week and has gradually done a bit more.
+Walker was sidelined following the first day of camp July 26.
+He returned to doing some on-field work last week and has gradually done a bit more.

 Walker noted he was able to take part in walk-throughs.